eclipse-vertx/vert.x/new/core_manual_java.md

 `fsProps(file, handler)`.
 Where `file` is any file on the file system.

 The result is returned in the handler.
-The result object has the following fields:
+The result object is an instance of `org.vertx.java.core.file.FileSystemProps` has the following fields:

 * `totalSpace`.
 Total space on the file system in bytes.
 * `unallocatedSpace`.
 Unallocated space on the file system in bytes.